dansand/Python/part1/pythonmd.md

 You've now created your first string!
 It's a sequence of characters that can be processed by a computer.
 The string must always begin and end with the same character.
 This may be single (`'`) or double (`"`) quotes (there is no difference!)
 The quotes tell Python that what's inside of them is a string.

-Strings can be strung together.
+Strings can be strung together (or concatenated).
 Try this:

 ```python
 "Hi there " + "Ola"